Sarailidis/Interactive-Decision-Trees/README.md

 # Acknowledgements
 This work was supported by the Engineering and Physical Sciences Research Council in the UK via grant EP/L016214/1 awarded for the Water Informatics: Science and Engineering (WISE) Centre for Doctoral Training, which is gratefully acknowledged.

-Thanks to the authors of the paper Almeida et al, (2017) NHESS (https://doi.org/10.5194/nhess-17-225-2017) for kindly providing me with their dataset created by the landslide stability model CHASM.
+Thanks to the authors of the paper Almeida et al, (2017) NHESS (https://doi.org/10.5194/nhess-17-225-2017) for kindly providing me with their dataset created by the landslide stability model CHASM and is available at https://github.com/susanalmeida2/nhess-17-225-2017 .
 This dataset is used in the first case study workflow.
 Thanks to Fanny Sarrazin for providing me with the revised version of the dataset she created using the V2Karst model in https://research-information.bris.ac.uk/en/studentTheses/understanding-the-sensitivity-of-karst-groundwater-recharge-to-cl.
 This dataset is used in the second and third case studies workflows as a a basis for creating sample datasets through random sampling.

 Thanks to Dan Power, Sebastian Gnann and Stamatis Batelis for providing helpful feedback and to Demetrios Poursanidis for designing the logo.